CiscoCloud/shipped-apicem-bp/README.md

 - /ui -> Consists of Core Sample Application.

-We are consuming APIs from APIC-EM https://sandboxapic.cisco.com this is the sandbox url for APIC-EM api.
+We are consuming APIs from APIC-EM https://sandboxapic.cisco.com, this is the sandbox url for APIC-EM APIs.
 As it is sandbox so anyone can access it, please login there with temporary user id and password mentioned on the same page.

 You can extend our application by calling these sandbox APIs, like we did for Host API, Inventory API, Policy API etc.
 Please follow the illustration below in order to understand the process of API consumption
-- Navigate to the link for Host API call: https://github.com/CiscoCloud/shipped-apicem-bp/blob/master/ui/js/inventory/host.js
+- Navigate to the link for Host API call: https://github.com/CiscoCloud/shipped-apicem-bp/blob/master/ui/js/inventory/host.js and see how we consume the host API
 - We have created Parent functions to set host API data in UI dataTable,please follow the mentioned path ui>js>util> ajaxUtils.js & tableUtils.js to bind and consume host API
 - Pick minimal set of columns as done for sample API to show in GUI .